Lucasz00/Conversor_de_moedas/README.md

 Hello!
 I'm Lucas Campos and I make this project using Flutter.
 I used the MVC architecture to develop this app.
+Also, just to inform.
+This app was develop for Android and IOs.

 ## Difficulties